-Our groups support the proposed changes to the Ontario Water Resources Act because they are significant steps to improving our water allocation and management for sustainability for the Great Lakes and for the rest of the province.
-These proposed changes to the Act accomplish three things:
+CELA supports the proposed changes to the Ontario Water Resources Act (OWRA).
+These changes are a significant step towards improving our water allocation and management practices for the sustainability for the Great Lakes and all of Ontario waters.
+We believe that the proposed changes to the Act accomplish three things:

-- They turn Ontario's undertakings as signatories to the good faith agreement the Great Lakes ~ St. Lawrence River Basin Sustainable Water Agreement into law.
-This is important as the reciprocal Great Lakes-St. Lawrence River Basin Water Resources Compact also signed in December 2005 by all the US States is legally binding. - It provides the Province with the ability to charge consumptive water users for the costs of water management programs.
-This will assist with Ontario's capacity to carry out the numerous changes in water management that are now required in improvements to the permit to take water regime, to implement the Agreement and pending programs that will be set out by regulations flowing from this Act, and - They modernize and update the Act to reflect recent changes and needs.
+- Creates the legal authority to implement the commitments made under the Great Lakes St. Lawrence River Basin Sustainable Water Agreement.
+This is important as the reciprocal Great Lakes-St. Lawrence River Basin Water Resources Compact also signed in December 2005 by all the US States is legally binding. - Provides the Province with the authority to charge consumptive water users for the costs of water management programs.
+This will improve Ontario's capacity to change and improve the permit to take water regime, to implement the Agreement along with pending programs that will be set out by regulations flowing from this Act, and - Modernize and update the Act to reflect recent changes and needs.

-Changes to Implement the Great Lakes - St. Lawrence River Basin Sustainable Water Resources Agreement
+OWRA Changes to Implement the Great Lakes - St. Lawrence River Basin Sustainable Water Resources Agreement ("the Agreement")

-Because this is an implementing piece of legislation, the proposed changes are not transparent without an understanding of the provisions of the Agreement and a side by side comparison.
+Because this is an implementing piece of legislation, the proposed changes to the OWRA are not transparent without an understanding of the provisions of the Agreement and a side by side comparison.
 Inserting all aspects of the Agreement into an existing piece of legislation is challenging.
 Consequently it is not easily transparent how the changes relate to or enable the clauses of the Agreement.
 The complexity of each of these changes has led us to our first recommendation.